Three shot outside Florida health department building: sheriff's office

 A representative for the Florida Department of Health did not immediately respond to a request for comment.

-Reporting by Eric M. Johnson in Seattle; Editing by Jonathan Oatis and Diane Craft
+Reporting by Bernie Woodall in Fort Lauderdale, Fla.; Writing and additional reporting by Eric M. Johnson in Seattle; Editing by Diane Craft and Cynthia Osterman